roshiajin-kunai/sakkamade.github.io/_posts/2021-01-29-autodoll-extra-1.md

 "For that reason you set the goal to gain a victory over Ohan?"
 "Yes.
-I thought if I was stronger than Ohan such won't happen again; but I would've never imagined that Rapha and Ohan will adhere together, and Ohan will change a body."
+I thought if I was stronger than Ohan, such won't happen again; but I would've never imagined that Rapha and Ohan will adhere together and Ohan will change a body."
 "I expected someday it bound to result such, aren't I?"
-"Right-- Only Yuuyami perceived Rapha and Ohan's mutual feelings---" "Pray praise me."
+"Right--.
+Only Yuuyami perceived Rapha and Ohan's mutual feelings---."
+"Pray praise me."
 "It's amazing, Yuuyami, you are so acute as a brilliant detective."